AdobeDocs/experience-platform.en/help/xdm/ui/resources/schemas.md

 >
 >For any listed field group, you can hover or focus on the information icon (![](../../images/ui/resources/schemas/info-icon.png)) to view a brief description of the kind of data the field group captures.
 You can also select the preview icon (![](../../images/ui/resources/schemas/preview-icon.png)) to view the structure of the fields that the field group provides before you decide to add it to the schema.

-Once you have chosen your field groups, select **[!UICONTROL Add mixin]** to add them to the schema.
+Once you have chosen your field groups, select **[!UICONTROL Add field groups]** to add them to the schema.

 ![](../../images/ui/resources/schemas/add-mixin-finish.png)